W. E. Metzenthin

-Waldemar Eric Metzenthin (February 24, 1875 – September 18, 1942) was a German American scholar and college sports coach and administrator.
+Waldemar Eric Metzenthin (February 24, 1875 – September 18, 1942) was a German American scholar, college sports coach, and athletics administrator.
 He served as professor of German studies at the University of Texas at Austin.
 He also coached the Texas Longhorns football team and men's basketball team from 1907 to 1908 and 1909 to 1911, respectively, and served as the athletic director at Texas from 1930 to 1935.

 Metzenthin was born in Berlin on February 24, 1875.
 He attended Franklin & Marshall College in Lancaster, Pennsylvania, where he played college football.
 He earned a Master of Arts degree from Columbia University in 1906.
 Metzenthin came to the University of Texas in 1906 as an assistant football coach.
 The following year, he was appointed adjunct professor of Germanic languages, head football coach, and director of physical training.
 Metzenthin also taught at Southern Methodist University (SMU) from 1919 to 1922, Baylor University School of Dentistry—now known as Texas A&M University College of Dentistry—from 1922 to 1923, and North Texas State Teachers College—now known as the University of North Texas—from 1923 to 1928.
 He subsequently returned to the University of Texas as a full professor and was named chair of the school's department of Germanic languages in 1941.
 Metzenthin died after suffering a stroke on September 18, 1942, at Seton Hospital in Austin, Texas.